 On the other hand, the culture, history, and fabulous art of the French Riviera can be experienced everywhere around its lovely old towns, including Nice or the perched villages of Èze and Gourdon.

 Although technically there’s no such thing as the Spanish Riviera, travel websites usually use the term when they talk about Spain’s magnificent beaches, and thank God, the Iberian country is blessed with plenty of them.

-So, if there would be a Spanish Riviera, this would probably include most of the country’s flanks, as Spain is almost entirely surrounded by beautiful coasts kissed by the Mediterranean and the Southern Atlantic.
+So, if there would be a Spanish Riviera, this would probably include most of the country’s seashores, as Spain is almost entirely surrounded by beautiful coasts kissed by the Mediterranean and the Southern Atlantic.

 Part of the idyllic Albanian coast, the Albanian Riviera stretches between the Ionian Sea and the Ceraunian Mountains in the province of Vlore.